 Student Leadership Development

-We believe that every child can be a leader.
-Class level leadership opportunities are given to every child.
+Student Leadership at Stamford Primary School offers our pupils an opportunity to serve at different levels.
+In the spirit of servant leadership, a Stamfordian shows he or she can care and contribute when placed in a position of leadership.
+We nurture our pupils to have the ability to lead and equip them with leadership competencies aligned to our ENRICH values.
+Class level leadership opportunities are given to the pupils in the class.
 School level leadership opportunities are given to pupils who have shown aptitude in this area.
 The process of selection and appointment of prefects is rigorous and thorough, involving teachers, school leaders and pupils.
 CCA leaders are appointed by their respective CCA teachers too.
 Development of student leaders includes on-the-job training, mentoring by teachers and seniors and training workshops.
 To emphasise the importance of Student Leadership, we have a Student Leadership Day to highlight the key to being a student leader, that is, to take responsibility to serve for the good of the community and influence others to do the same.